-The definition of a toxic relationship is when one person’s negative behaviour causes emotional damage and alters the way the other person sees themself.
-Children are very impressionable so the risk of a negative self-image is high, which leads to depression, anxiety, loneliness and it can even manifest into illness.
-It is no hard feat to make a child feel guilty or ashamed – they end up blaming themselves and this invariably causes a lot of damage.
+The definition of a toxic relationship is when one person’s negative behaviour causes emotional damage and alters the way the other person sees themselves.
+Children are very impressionable so the risk of a negative self-image is high.
+This can lead to depression, anxiety, loneliness and it can even manifest into illness.
+It is not difficult to make a child feel guilty or ashamed – they end up blaming themselves and this invariably causes a lot of damage.

 The line between a difficult relationship and a toxic one is blurry.
 Toxic behaviour is often subtle and touches the line before retreating safely behind it.
 A good way to define toxic behaviour is through the devastation it brings on the victim’s psyche.
 This is when the child is constantly being shamed and belittled.

 The reason children are not only easy targets but constantly go unnoticed as victims of toxic environments is that they do not always have the words to describe what is wrong.
 This makes it our responsibilities as adults to pick up on any changes and to listen to what children have to say when they try to explain what is wrong.
 It is always a good idea to remain clued up when it comes to Children’s rights.
 A sure way to do this is to look out for any grey areas or concerning signs regarding an ongoing situation that involves a child.
 You can do this by contacting a children’s rights attorney for advice.

 As children are taught that adults are always in charge, it can be hard to speak against one when something is wrong.
 This is especially true if the toxic behaviour is coming from a parental figure, someone painted as trustworthy and right.

 The first sign to look out for will be in their behaviour.
 Here is a list of possible changes to their normal actions and behaviour:

 - When they no longer want to go where they previously didn’t mind or loved going, for instance, school, an activity or a friend’s house.